Disposal and Redistribution of University PropertyFIN-PUR-14.0

-When an item no longer is wanted by a user department, the campus purchasing department or the appropriate property designee of the campus, will attempt to redistribute the item within the university, based on equitable criteria and utilizing the appropriate mechanisms.
-Should there be no need for the item within the university, then it may be sold or traded outside of the university.
-Unusable property or parts that can be sold for junk will be accumulated and sold by the campus purchasing department or through IU Surplus Stores.
-Usable property which cannot be relocated with a university department will be disposed of in accordance with the following procedures.
+When an item no longer is wanted by a user department, University Procurement Services or the appropriate property designee of the campus, will attempt to redistribute the item within the University, based on equitable criteria and utilizing the appropriate mechanisms.
+Should there be no need for the item within the University, then it may be sold or traded outside of the University.
+Unusable property or parts that can be sold for junk will be accumulated and sold by University Procurement Services or through IU Surplus Stores.
+Usable property which cannot be relocated with a University department will be disposed of in accordance with the following procedures.

-Goods may be moved and relocated within the IU system without campus purchasing department involvement.
+Goods may be moved and relocated within the IU system without University Procurement Services involvement.
 However, the department relocating or transferring this equipment must assure compliance with the information removal requirements prior to transfer or sale to another IU department.
 Capital Asset Management should be apprised of the relocation of any capital equipment from one department to another.

-- Any department may list the sale or availability of items, or solicit other IU departments for goods through the “Resource Redistribution Server”
+- Any department may list the sale or availability of items, or solicit other IU departments for goods through the “Resource Redistribution Listserv”.

 - Departments may contact IU Surplus Stores at IUB or IUPUI to determine if surplus can be sold through their facility.
 If the property is not considered viable merchandise for sale, and the property is too large or too numerous to be disposed of in your normal Building Services process, or is defined as hazardous material, the Operations Center of the Physical Plant should be contacted to dispose of the property.

-- IU property may not be given or donated to any student, staff, faculty or individual or entity within or outside of the Indiana University system without prior approval from the Assistant Vice President of Purchasing.
+- IU property may not be given or donated to any student, staff, faculty or individual or entity within or outside of the Indiana University system without prior approval from the Associate Vice President of University Procurement Services.

 - Documents: Before disposal or transfer of property used for the storage of information, all documents or holdings must be removed from the storage equipment.
 You may not dispose of documents by leaving papers, film, photos, microfilm, facsimiles, copies or any other type of institutional information in the property used for storage.

-The sale of any IU property to a non-IU entity must be managed under the agency of the Purchasing Department.
+The sale of any IU property to a non-IU entity must be managed under the agency of the University Procurement Services.

 - Sell items through the IU Surplus Stores.

-- Advertise for public auction at a time and place specified by the Purchasing Department.
+- Advertise for public auction at a time and place specified by the University Procurement Services.